 With a rental car from FSTA, you collect the vehicle (or we deliver it to your hotel or airport) and drive wherever you want, whenever you want.
 No itinerary required.
 No schedule.
 No one else in the car unless you invite them.

-Our fleet includes highway-friendly sedans like the Hyundai Elantra, versatile SUVs like the Jeep Wrangler, and expedition-ready trucks like the Toyota 4Runner.
-Every booking comes with unlimited mileage, no deposit, and free delivery to Tbilisi Airport, Kutaisi Airport, or Batumi Airport.
+Our fleet includes highway-friendly sedans like the Hyundai Tucson, versatile SUVs like the Jeep Wrangler, and expedition-ready trucks like the Toyota 4Runner.
+Every booking keeps the important options clear: full off-road insurance, roof tents and camping equipment where suitable, no deposit, unlimited mileage, and free delivery to Tbilisi Airport, Kutaisi Airport, or Batumi Airport.

 Cost Comparison: Driver vs. Self-Drive